YuryYudin/devbox/README.md

 - **Project settings** are saved per directory in `~/.devbox/slots/<project_name>/`
 - First-time users will need to authenticate with `/login` in Claude Code
 - Subsequent runs will restore your authentication automatically

+### Container Reuse

+DevBox reuses Docker containers to improve startup performance and reduce resource usage:
+- **Persistent containers**: Containers are preserved after use for faster restarts
+- **Per-project containers**: Each directory gets its own dedicated container
+- **Automatic rebuilds**: Containers are automatically recreated when DevBox is updated
+- **Manual cleanup**: Use `--clean-on-shutdown` to remove containers after use
+- **Smart reuse**: Running containers are reattached, stopped containers are restarted

 ### Docker-in-Docker Support